pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 One can also vary the hospital occupancy threshold at which a 30 day quarantine is started.
 The results of this are in <a href='#fig1'>Figure 1</a>, which shows clearly that quarantines started when the hospitals are closer to capacity reduce the number of fatalities significantly ($38$% in our scenario).

-j heuristic explanation for this is as follows: the more infected people there are, the more new infections we have per day.
+A heuristic explanation for this is as follows: the more infected people there are, the more new infections we have per day.
 Thus imposing a quarantine when there are more infected people (and thus higher hospital occupancy) stops a larger number of new infections.
 However, if one waits too long, the number of infections reaches (or even passes) its peak.
 After this point, imposing a quarantine doesn't help much as the population already has herd immunity.